omarghetti/2fa-assignment/README.md

   /verify: if the user has enable_2fa flag on TRUE, the /login endpoint produces an otp code that, for experimental reasons, is printed out on the stdout. this endpoint enables to check the otp and to then get back a JWT followed by an expiration date

+  Tests are provided for every endpoint in this list, and a CirceCI pipeline is running a test phase on committing/merging on the master branch

+  to run tests in local environment, after installing all the required dependencies, just run command

+      pytest